ccaldarella99/Face-Tracker/Face-Tracker_Report.md

 <img src="./assets/img/yolo_02.png" width="400" />

 YOLO was first outlined in a 2015 paper named ["You Only Look Once: Unified, Real-Time Object Detection"](https://arxiv.org/abs/1506.02640) by a group of professors from the University of Washington.
-One of the authors, Joseph Redmon (or github user [pjreddie](https://github.com/pjreddie)) created the [Darknet Neural Network framework](https://github.com/pjreddie/darknet) which YOLO uses for object detection.
+One of the authors, Joseph Redmon (or GitHub user [pjreddie](https://github.com/pjreddie)) created the [Darknet Neural Network framework](https://github.com/pjreddie/darknet) which YOLO uses for object detection.

 Currently on its third, and fourth iterations, the latest YOLOv3 paper from 2018 by Joseph Redmon and Ali Farhadi is named ["YOLOv3: An Incremental Improvement"](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 The fourth iteration has a paper named ["YOLOv4: Optimal Speed and Accuracy of Object Detection"](https://arxiv.org/abs/2004.10934) by Alexey Bochkovski et al., published in 2020, and another paper that published this year (2021), named ["Scaled-YOLOv4: Scaling Cross Stage Partial Network"](https://arxiv.org/abs/2011.08036).
 The latter is what I used for this project.

 <img src="./assets/img/yolov4_stats.png" width="600" />

-To utilize YOLOv4 or YOLOv4-tiny, you can find Alexey Bochkovski's forked github repository for Darknet [here](https://github.com/AlexeyAB/darknet).
+To utilize YOLOv4 or YOLOv4-tiny, you can find Alexey Bochkovski's forked GitHub repository for Darknet [here](https://github.com/AlexeyAB/darknet).
 You can see in the image above how YOLOv4 and YOLOv4 are an improvement when compared to YOLOv3 and YOLOv3-tiny

 <img src="./assets/img/yolo_03.png" width="600" />